 Membership

-The Committee shall be appointed by the Board of Directors from amongst the Non-Executive directors of the Trust and shall consist of not less than three members.
-A quorum shall be three members.
+The Committee shall be appointed by the Board of Directors from amongst the Non-Executive Directors of the Trust and shall consist of not less than three members.
+A quorum shall be three members (including deputies).
 One of the members will be appointed Chair of the Committee by the Board of Directors.
 The Chair of the Trust shall not be a member of the Committee.

+The Non-Executive Director members of the Committee will be entitled to nominate any other Non-Executive Director of the Trust as their deputy to attend meetings in their absence.
+The name(s) of the nominated deputy(ies) will be recorded in the minutes of the Committee and deputies will exercise full voting rights at meetings and be included in the quorum.
+Where more than one individual attends to deputise for a Committee member, they may between them only exercise the one vote of that member; the vote may not be divided between the deputies and if agreement upon exercise of the one vote cannot be reached then this will be recorded as the vote not being able to be cast.

 Attendance